Samyak93/Distributed-Web-Crawler/Distributed Web Crawler/README.md

   2. Workers:
      - Run as Docker containers.
-     - Crawl URLs asynchronously using aiohttp + asyncio.
+     - Crawl URLs asynchronously using the request library.
+     - Uses beautiful soup to parse the HTML.
+     - Logs into websites and fetches user-specific information.
      - Compute MD5 hashes of HTML pages or PDFs.
      - Send results back to the orchestrator.